jacob-wigent/carrier-wave/README.md

 You are free to use, modify, and distribute the hardware and design files, provided that derivative works are also shared under the same license.

 For full license details, see the [LICENSE](LICENSE) file.

+#### Footnotes:
+- † Abitrary waveform generation is a potential feature using one of the STM32G4s built-in DACs.
+This output would be limited to lower frequencies (under 1Mhz) and waveform storage would be limited due to memory constraints.